Terms & Conditions And Release of Liability 2022

 If you would prefer to pay monthly in advance for our services, we need to confirm the arrangements in a standard document; to which we will need to attach copies of your Emirates ID and Passport.
 The arrangement will remain in place for the pre-agreed period or unless a monthly payment is missed.

-You can book any of the following room categories for your pet’s stay with us: Little Gems, Standard Suite, Deluxe Suite, Royal Suite, Presidential Suite, Family Suite & Villa.
+You can choose from the following room categories for your pet’s stay with us: Little Gems (DIP only), Standard Suite, Deluxe Suite, Royal Suite, Presidential Suite (DIP only), Family Suite & Villa (DIP only).